-This course is an introduction to the criminal justice system that covers the processes, institutions and administration of justice in the United States.
-The course will concentrate on the purposes and history of the three primary parts of the criminal justice system: law enforcement, courts, and corrections.
+This course introduces students to the United States criminal justice system and how the system responds to criminality.
+Throughout the course, students will examine the processes, institutions, and administration of the justice system in the United States.
+Additionally, students will learn the purpose and history of key elements of the criminal justice system including policing, courts, and corrections.